Some open problems on multiple ergodic averages: Some useful tools and observations

-In other cases\footnote{For instance, when one seeks to study equidistribution properties of the sequence $(b^{[n^{3/2}]}x)$, or tries to prove uniform convergence for the sequence $(\frac{1}{N}\sum_{n=1}^Nf(b^{n^2}x))$ to the integral of $f$, where $b\in G$ is an ergodic element and $f\in C(X)$.} one needs quantitative variants of the previous qualitative equidistribution results.
-Such a result was proved by B.~Green and T.~Tao \cite{GT09c}; we are not going to give the precise statement here because this would require to introduce too much additional notation.
+Suppose that one seeks to study equidistribution properties of the sequence $(b^{[n^{3/2}]}x)$, or tries to prove uniform convergence of the sequence $(\frac{1}{N}\sum_{n=1}^NF(b^{n^2}x))$ to the integral of $F$, where $b\in G$ is an ergodic element and $F\in C(X)$.
+In such cases (and several others) one needs to use quantitative variants of the previous qualitative equidistribution results.
+Such results were proved by B.~Green and T.~Tao \cite{GT09c, GT14}.
+In order to state them we have to introduce some notation.